IronPDF vs Aspose.PDF vs Syncfusion: Which ASP.NET PDF Library Should I Choose?

 page.Paragraphs.Add(table);

-Syncfusion's PDF library integrates well with their broader component suite, offering solid PDF functionality as part of a comprehensive toolkit.
+Syncfusion's PDF library integrates well with their broader component suite, offering solid PDF functionality as part of a complete toolkit.
 It provides good support for creating and editing PDF documents while maintaining reasonable performance.
+Teams already using Syncfusion's UI components often choose their PDF library for consistency.
+The library handles background and foreground elements well, enabling watermarking and branding scenarios.

 using Syncfusion.Pdf;